 How to prepare for an Ayahuasca ceremony in Mexico

 As a minimum no sex, alcohol, caffeine, meat, or other stimulants/ drugs for 3 days before.
-If you take medication and can stop taking a few days before, do.
+If you take medication and can stop taking it a few days before, do.
 But your shaman will go through this with you, so don’t be afraid to ask!

 If you can, and you want to take it seriously then eat a super clean diet 2 weeks before.
 Clear out all of those toxins!
 The more prep you do, the better.
 I only decided to do it a few days before the ceremony, but I eat a pretty clean diet anyway, I rarely drink, and I don’t take drugs.
 I just avoided any stimulants for a few days before.